Alumni events

 Wednesday, 11 June 6:00pm to 8:00pm | ![]() |

 180th Lecture Series ~ Globalisation and Empire The second 180th anniversary lecture will take place on Wednesday 11 June 2025 in the Boutflour Hall, at the Royal Agricultural University, delivered by Professor Mark Horton, RAU Pro Vice-Chancellor Research and Enterprise, and historian William Dalrymple.
-Mark will be discussing 40 years of his archaeological and historical research with the eminent historian William Dalrymple.
-Mark has investigated the ancient origins of the maritime silk road, and how crops and animals were dispersed across Eurasia, and the pioneer colonies established by Europeans during the sixteenth and seventeenth centuries.
-The conservation between William and Mark will take us from the shores of Madagascar, Zanzibar and Sri Lanka, to the Vikings, Panama, the Caribbean and Virginia, and will help to explain why historical archaeology is so important in discovering the origins of the modern world.
-Mark Horton is Pro Vice-Chancellor Research and Enterprise and Professor of Archaeology at the RAU.
-He has conducted archaeological research since 1980’s in East Africa, the Caribbean, Europe and America.
-William Dalrymple is a prolific author on Indian history, colonialism and empire, and his most recent book, The Golden Road explores the profound influence of India on the ancient world.
+Discussing Professor Horton's 40 years of archaeological and historical research, their conversation will take us from the shores of Madagascar, Zanzibar, and Sri Lanka, to the Vikings, Panama, the Caribbean, and Virginia, and will help to explain why historical archaeology is so important in discovering the origins of the modern world.
+Professor Horton has conducted archaeological research since 1980s in East Africa, the Caribbean, Europe and America.
+His research has included investigating the ancient origins of the maritime silk road, how crops and animals were dispersed across Eurasia, and the pioneer colonies established by Europeans during the 16th and 17th centuries.
+William Dalrymple is a prolific author on Indian history, colonialism, and empire, and his most recent book, The Golden Road, explores the profound influence of India on the ancient world.
 Tickets and parking are free.
 Visit this link to book on Eventbrite. |

 Wednesday, 16 July 6:00pm to 8:00pm | ![]() |

 180th Lecture Series ~ Dancing with Daffodils The third 180th anniversary lecture will take place on Wednesday 16 July 2025 in the Kenneth Russell room, at the Royal Agricultural University.
 The lecture delivered by Kevin Stephens, along with Xianmin Chang, Associate Pro Vice-Chancellor (China Programmes) at Royal Agricultural University, is to explore the pitfalls and opportunities of developing new commercial markets for field scale crops, using the development story of hill farm production of daffodils to provide bio-active compounds to the pharma and ag-chem industries.
-Mr Kevin Stephens has over 20 years of experience managing development projects across commercial and public sectors, combining his agricultural background with expertise in chemical engineering, an MBA, and an MSc in International Management and Finance.
-Working together with Professor Xianmin Chang and other colleagues, Kevin’s research in daffodils has led to the development of novel techniques for agronomy, harvesting, and extraction, resulting in bioactive compounds with anti-viral, anti-cancer, and Alzheimer’s Disease (AD) treatment.
-Prof Xianmin Chang has over 40 years research experiences.
-In the last two decades, Prof Chang’s research focusses on growing daffodils for alkaloids for human health.
-Closely working with pharmaceutical companies, particularly with Mr Kevin Stephens at Agroceutical Products Ltd (APL), his research projects include daffodil material screening, genetic analysis, planting, and alkaloid extraction, isolation and purification.
-So far, over 500 alkaloids have been identified and one of which is Galanthamine which is now being used to the treatment of Alzheimer’s Disease.
+Prof Chang has more than 40 years' research experience and, in the last two decades, his research has focused on growing daffodils for alkaloids for human health.
+Working closely with pharmaceutical companies - in particular with Kevin Stephens at Agroceutical Products Ltd (APL), his research projects include daffodil material screening, genetic analysis, planting, and alkaloid extraction, isolation and purification.
+So far, more than 500 alkaloids have been identified and one of these, Galanthamine, is now being used to the treatment of Alzheimer’s Disease.
+Kevin Stephens has more than 20 years' experience managing development projects across commercial and public sectors, combining his agricultural background with expertise in chemical engineering, an MBA, and an MSc in International Management and Finance.
+His diverse portfolio includes projects in natural products, engineering, and alternative energy, such as wool applications, waste plastic conversion, and green chemistry innovations.
 Come along to hear their stories and how research in daffodils plays an important role into our future.
 Tickets and parking are free.
 Visit this link to book on Eventbrite. |

-Wednesday, 10 September | ![]() |
+Wednesday, 10 September 6:00pm to 8:00pm | ![]() |

 180th Lecture Series ~ Our Future in the Land The fourth 180th anniversary lecture will take place on Wednesday 10 September 2025 in the Boutflour Hall, at the Royal Agricultural University, delivered by Sue Pritchard is Chief Executive of the Food, Farming and Countryside Commission (FFCC) and Tom MacMillan, Elizabeth Creak Chair in Rural Policy and Strategy at the Royal Agricultural University.
 Behind our virtual realities of Zoom meetings and AI assistants, the world depends more critically than ever on how we use the land.
 This is because land is under unprecedented pressure.
 In the UK and globally, we need more from the land – food, energy, wildlife, carbon sinks, housing – than there are acres to provide it.
 Unless, that is, we use it differently.
 How can better ways of making decisions, and new tools and approaches to managing land, help us find a way through?
 Sue Pritchard is Chief Executive of the Food, Farming and Countryside Commission (FFCC) and an independent Governor of the RAU.
 The FFCC’s 2019 report, ‘Our Future in the Land’, recommended a national land use framework for England – a proposal accepted by the previous government that is now being implemented.
 Prof Tom MacMillan is Elizabeth Creak Chair in Rural Policy and Strategy at the RAU.
 He provided research support to the FFCC and is involved in an initiative at the RAU to support land use innovation.
 He is a trustee of the Nuffield Farming Scholarships Trust.
 Come along to learn more about the new tools and approaches to managing land and the impact this will have in the UK and globally.
 Tickets and parking are free.
 Visit this link to book on Eventbrite. |